mpadge/srr-demo/.github/ISSUE_TEMPLATE/custom.md

 ---
 name: Software submission
-description: Submit software for review
+about: Submit software for review
 title: "[Submission]:"
 ---